kangk1204/Octopus-toolkit2/doc/folder.rst

 .. image:: _static/Folder/2.Reference_folder.png

-The reference folder contains various information about the genome for analysis.
+The reference folder contains several reference files required for analysis.

-Before starting each process, Octopus-toolkit inspects the data of the genome needed for analysis and automatically installs the insufficient data.
+Before starting each process, Octopus-toolkit checks the folder whether the reference files are prepared.
+If not, it automatically prepare the files.

 3-2.Index-Hisat2
 ^^^^^^^^^^^^^^^^

 .. image:: _static/Folder/3.Hisat2_folder.png

-The reference genome should be indexed at least once before proceeding with the alignment.
-The Hisat2 folder contains data indexed the reference genome using the Hisat2 tool.
+The reference genome sequence file should be indexed at least once before proceeding the alignment step.
+The folder contains indexed genome sequence files used by the Hisat2 tool.

-Octopus-toolkit inspects the index file of the genome before running the alignment and runs the indexing process if it does not exist.
+Octopus-toolkit inspects the index file of the genome before running the alignment process and runs the indexing step if it does not exist.

 3-3.Log-Command
 ^^^^^^^^^^^^^^^